k21971/EvilHack/doc/evilhack-changelog.md

   block
 - Pet handling skill enhancements and new commands
 - Fix: infinite loop in sacrifice gift selection when all items rejected
+- Fix: vampire draining now grants intrinsics with same chance as eating a corpse